SuperNEMO-DBD/Falaise/documentation/flvisualize/FLVisualize.md

 Introduction to FLVisualize {#usingflvisualize_intro}
 ===========================

 FLVisualize is the main detector/event viewer GUI for Falaise, and can display both raw and reconstructed data for the BiPo3 and Demonstrator detectors.
-It can be used to view
+It can be used to view:

-- Raw detector geometries
+- Raw detector geometries,
-- Raw/Calibrated data from flsimulate
+- Raw/Calibrated data from flsimulate,
-- Reconstructed tracks and calorimetry
+- Reconstructed tracks and calorimetry.

 Here we present a brief overview of running FLVisualize from the command line.

 Example Usage {#usingflvisualize_examples}
 =============

 The flvisualize  program is a  command line application just  like any other Unix style program (e.g. `ls`).
 In the following, we will write commands assuming that  `flvisualize` is in your path.
-If is not, simply use the relative or absolute path to `flvisualize`.
+If  it is not, simply use the relative or absolute path to `flvisualize`.

 You can get help on the options that can be passed to `flvisualize` by running it with the `-h` or `--help` options, e.g.

 ~~~~~
+$ flvisualize --help
 flvisualize (3.0.0) : the SuperNEMO event display application

 Usage: